 The proposed action includes on base roadway construction projects that would be implemented by the DoD.
 An affected environment description for on base roadway construction projects is included beneath the appropriate subheadings in other sections of this chapter.
 The following section describes the affected environment for off base roadway construction projects that would be implemented by the FHWA.
+The roadway discussion for wetlands is in the Terrestrial Biological Resources section, refer to Section 10.1.5.

 The proposed GRN projects within the South Region include improvements along Route 5 (pavement strengthening only) and Route 12 (relocation of military access point).
 These routes are within the upper reaches of the Antantano River and Namo River watersheds located along the southwest portion of the island.
 The Antantano River flows westerly into the Inner Apra Harbor, while the Namo River flows westerly to Agat Bay.
-Potential impacts on water resources from proposed roadway projects are discussed in Volume 6 of this EIS.
+Potential impacts on water resources from proposed roadway projects are discussed in Volume 6 of this EIS/OEIS.

 The hydrologic regime is characterized by eroded volcanic formations with short streams and steep gradients in the upper portions of the watersheds and drainage areas of less than 3 mi2 (777 ha) each.
 These streams are deeply channeled within the volcanic slopes that outlet into the shallow fringing coral reefs at the mouths of the streams.
 These receiving water bodies are not listed as impaired on the federal 303(d) list of impaired water bodies.
 In accordance with FEMA FIRMs, the road improvement areas are located outside of any floodplains.
-The roads are generally crowned in this area with no curbs so that runoff sheet flows are directed to adjacent swales located along the road.
+The roads are generally crowned in this area with no curbs so that runoff sheet flows to adjacent swales located along the road.